Icy Conditions Expected Overnight as Temps Drop Below Freezing

-Our NBC Connecticut meteorologists are warning drivers to be careful on the roads with temperatures expected to drop below freezing tonight.
+Our NBC Connecticut meteorologists are warning drivers to be careful on the roads with temperatures expected to drop below freezing overnight.

-Snow has moved out of the majority of the state, with some lingering snowfall in eastern Connecticut.

-Temperatures tonight will drop into the 20s and low 30s.
+Temperatures dropped into the 20s and low 30s.
 Because of this, black ice is possible on the roads.

+Multiple school districts dismissed early or closed Monday.
+Several other organizations canceled evening activities Monday night.

 Get Connecticut local news, weather forecasts and entertainment stories to your inbox.
 Sign up for NBC Connecticut newsletters.